-If you sought medical treatment following an accident, it is very possible that you may have received a document called a Notice of Health Care Provider Lien, either from the hospital, other medical provider directly or, more likely, from a law firm representing the provider.
+If you sought medical treatment following an accident, it is very possible that you may have received a document called a Notice of Health Care Provider Lien.
+This may have come from either from the hospital, other medical provider directly or, more likely, from a law firm representing the provider.
 The two most important things to understand are that you cannot ignore the lien and that as long as the lien is respected, you have no reason to worry.

 You’re not in trouble if you receive a healthcare lien after a car accident.